MohmedADesouky/AWS-Solutions-Architect---Associate/README.md

 ## Acknowledgments

-* AWS Official Documentation for service descriptions and best practices.
+* AWS Official Documentation for service descriptions and best practices
-* Draw\.io for the AWS icon library.
+* Draw.io for the AWS icon library
-* Global Manufacturing Inc. for the project scenario.
+* Global Manufacturing Inc. for the project scenario